-A Data-Driven to eCommerce SEO Services
+A Data-Driven Approach to eCommerce SEO Services

-An Ecommerce SEO Company with Experience
+An Ecommerce SEO Consulting Company with Experience

 Are you ready to grow your online visibility?
 Give us a call at 404.751.1043 for a free eCommerce SEO consultation.
-Our experts are happy to share even more successes our eCommerce clients experienced while working with us.

-Our Approach to eCommerce SEO
+Our Approach to Ecommerce SEO Services

 The path to increased sales online begins with keyword research.
 The first step in determining the most effective SEO strategy is defining which products bring the best ROI, where value is driven by repeat customers or revenue generated from a sale.
-Then, a SEO company will connect product names to popular phrases customers use to find your products online.
+Then, an SEO company will connect product names to popular phrases customers use to find your products online.

-- Examples of informational keywords include: benefits of [product], how to use a [product] or types of [product].
+- Examples of informational keywords include benefits of [product], how to use a [product], or types of [product].

 - Transactional keywords can be used on product pages as well as throughout your other content marketing efforts.

-- Examples of transactional keywords include: cheapest [product], buy [product] or a search for a product model.
+- Examples of transactional keywords include cheapest [product], buy [product], or a search for a product model.

-Oftentimes, knowing search volume is not enough information to determine the most effective SEO strategy.
-For a more complete view on keyword research, you need to know your peaks and valleys in search term popularity.
+Oftentimes, knowing search volume is not enough information to determine the most effective eCommerce SEO strategy.
+For a more complete view of keyword research, you need to know your peaks and valleys in search term popularity.
 With organic search, we recommend starting your SEO strategy 4-6 months before peak season in order to maximize the benefit of your efforts.
 For example, when working with Rocky Mountain Ski & Board, we began our SEO campaign two seasons early, in the summertime, in order to bring huge ROI when skiers and snowboarders began buying their equipment.

 Know your neighbors.
 Page #1 has limited real estate for businesses to rank.
-We recommend making a list of close competitors and industry leaders to audit their eCommerce marketing strategies.
+We recommend making a list of close competitors and industry leaders to audit their eCommerce SEO marketing strategies.
 The goal of a competitive analysis is to understand what your competition is doing well.
-You’ll also uncover where the opportunity exists to provide a better online shopping experience.
+And uncover where the opportunity exists to provide a better online shopping experience.
 Here are some things to look for in a competitive SEO analysis for eCommerce sites.

-- Check page speed: A high load time can negatively impact user experience and, therefore, your appearance in search results.
+- Check page speed: A high load time will negatively impact user experience and, therefore, your appearance in search results.
 If your site takes longer to load than your competitors, you may be losing out on sales.
 Check your load time and get recommendations from Google’s PageSpeed Insights here.

 - Audit on-page factors: Are you implementing keywords on your site properly?
-Compare your title tags, meta descriptions, URLs, image alt tags and header tags to be sure that you are using relevant keywords when you have the opportunity.
+Compare your title tags, meta descriptions, URLs, image alt tags, and header tags to be sure that you are using relevant keywords when you have the opportunity.

 - Tally your indexed pages: The larger the footprint your site has, the greater the opportunity to rank.
 How many indexed pages do you have compared to your competition?

-- Leverage external backlinks: When other sites link to you, it demonstrates to search engines that you are the authority for your search market.
+- Leverage external backlinks: When other sites link to you, it shows search engines that you are the authority for your search market.
 A strong backlink profile is rewarded with improved rankings.
-Consider, how many inbound links do you have in comparison to your competitors?
+Consider, how many inbound links you have in comparison to your competitors.
 What linking opportunities do you see based on the sites that a linking to your competitors?
 Domain authority (DA) is a measure of trust that search engines have for your domain, based on your site’s backlink profile.
 Compare your DA to your competitors so you can get a good understanding of how search engines value your site.

 In order to find the best user experience for your customers, consider spending time using your competitors’ websites.
 What do you like about them?
 What do you not like about them?
 Make note of the following:

 Laying out site elements properly has a significant impact on whether or not a visitor stays on your site.
-Mark the location of the logo, menu, contact information, shopping cart, key messaging, imagery and body content.
+Mark the location of the logo, menu, contact information, shopping cart, key messaging, imagery, and body content.
 Is anything difficult to find?
 How about on mobile?

 Navigation Menu and Sub-Menus